What size should a CV photo be?

 Should You Put a Photo on Your CV?
-(By Country)

 Whether to add a photo is a regional decision, not a personal preference.
 Recruiters in different countries expect different things, so match the local norm before you apply.